jesserosato/jaams-web/README.md

 A (hopefully) easy to use web framework focused on extensiblity.

-Original Authors (ordered for maximum acronym awesomeness) :
+Original Authors (ordered for maximum acronym awesomeness, and then alphabetically) :
 - (J) + Jesse Rosato
 - (A) + Adrian Chambers
 - (A) + Anthony Cristiano